Mboubaker/Lidar_Evidential_occupancy_grid_mapping-/README.md

-This reposity present an approach to build 2D occupancy grid maps with Lidar data
+This reposity present an approach to build 2D evidential occupancy grid maps with Lidar data

 ### Pipeline for creating an evidential occupancy grid from Lidar data
 #### 1 - Ground filtering method